Pipelines

 Error Pipeline

 The error pipeline is optional.
-If no error handlers are defined, heimdall will simply response with an HTTP response code based on the error raised in the authentication & authorization pipeline.
+If no error handler steps are defined, heimdall responds with an HTTP status code derived from the error raised in the Authentication & Authorization Pipeline.